How to Select & Care for Your New Fruit Tree

 c.
 Mulching:

-Use mulches around the base of your tree such fir bark to help retain moisture and regulate soil temperature.
+Use mulches around the base of your tree such as our bulk fir bark to help retain moisture and regulate soil temperature.
 Be sure not to pile the mulch against your tree's trunk.
-Leave a small “donut” of soil around the trunk visible.
+Instead, create a three to four inch high “donut” of mulch around the tree with a few inches of ground clearly visible at the trunk in the center.

 2. Pruning

-Your new fruit tree will need very little pruning the first year while it gets established.
-But it will need attention in the following seasons.
+Your brand new fruit tree will need very little pruning the first year while it gets established.
+But it will need attention in the following seasons, especially to keep it at a manageable size for your garden.
 You want to prune your fruit tree during its cool weather dormancy to shape it, remove dead or diseased branches, and promote healthy growth.

-Best Time to Prune Fruit Trees: Pruning is typically done during late winter or very early spring, while the tree is still dormant and not producing new leaves or forming early flower buds.
+Best Time to Prune Fruit Trees: Basic Pruning is typically done during late winter or very early spring, while the tree is still dormant and not producing new leaves or forming early flower buds.
+Summer pruning is a recommended technique for keeping your backyard fruit tree to a manageable size.

 Remove Dead or Diseased Branches: Cut back any branches that are dead, diseased, or damaged.
 Remember to use clean, sharp cutting tools to reduce injury to your tree from sloppy cuts and reduce the spread of disease.